rlucas11/panelCodeR/README.md

 ## Updates!

+2/27/2024: Major changes to the package are starting.
+With version 0.0.0.9011, I added a new function called `panelcoder()` that will replace just about everything below with one command.
+I haven't updated this readme yet to describe the function, but you should be able to use the R help function do see the details.
+The panelcoder command can also plot the implied and actual correlations for increasingly long lags as a way of visualizing the fit of the model.
+I also added a new function to create parcels for items (see the help for `parcel()`).
+All of the existing functions still work, but they will eventually be deprecated in favor of the simpler `panelcoder()` command.
+If you run into any problems with the old commands after updating the package let me know.
+I tried to avoid changing anything that would break the old commands, but I may have missed something.

 12/29/2023: Wrote new functions and summary method for lavaan code.
 Now you can use `run_starts_lavaan()` and related wrapper functions to build and run code for lavaan.
 Also prints nice summary of most important results.

 12/27/2023: Implemented latent occasion variables with multiple indicators for lavaan.
 I also added some utilities for testing these models.
 The function `gen_starts()` generates data based on the STARTS model and `addIndicators()` can take that generated data and add indicators for each variable at each wave.